haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Units

-In any place where a signal operator needs a time or a frequency, it can be specified using units.
-If units are not specified, time is assumed to be in seconds, and frequency in Hertz.
-So, for example, the following two statements are equivalent.
+In any place where a signal operator needs a time or a frequency, it can be specified in appropriate units.
+There are many places where units can be passed.
+They all have a default assumed unit, if a plain number, without units, is passed.
+The default units are seconds, Hertz, and radians as appropriate for the given argument.

 ```julia
 sound1 = signal(sin,ω=1kHz)
 sound1 = signal(sin,ω=1000)
 ```

 Each unit is represented by a constant you can multiply by a number (in Julia, 10ms == 10*ms).
 To make use of the unit constants you must call `using SignalOperators.Units`.
-The units defined are `samples`, `Hz`, `s` `kHz` `ms` `°`, `rad` and `dB`.
+This exports the following units: `samples`, `ksamples`, `Hz`, `kHz` `s`, `ms`, `rad`, `°`, and `dB`.
 You can just include the ones you want using e.g. `using SignalOperators.Units: Hz`, or you can include more by adding the [`Unitful`](https://github.com/PainterQubits/Unitful.jl) package to your project and adding the desired units from there.
-The `samples` unit is unique to the SignalOperators package and allows you to specify the time in terms of the number of samples: e.g. at a sample rate of 100 Hz, `2s == 200samples`.
+For example, `using Unitful: MHz` would include mega-Hertz frequencies (not usually useful for signals that are sounds).
+Most of these units are rexported from `Unitful`.
+However, the `samples` unit and its derivatives (e.g. `ksamples`) are unique  to the SignalOperators package and allows you to specify the time in terms of the number of samples: e.g. at a sample rate of 100 Hz, `2s == 200samples`.
+Other powers of ten are represented for `samples`, (e.g. `Msamples` for mega-samples) but they are not exported.

+!!! note

+    You can find the available powers-of-ten for units in `Unitful.prefixdict`

-Note that the output of functions to inspect a signal (e.g. `duration`, `samplerate`) are bare values in the default unit (seconds or Hertz).
+Note that the output of functions to inspect a signal (e.g. `duration`, `samplerate`) are bare values in the default unit (e.g. seconds or Hertz).
 No unit is explicitly provided by the return value.

-#### decibels
+#### Decibels

 You can pass an amplification value as unitless or a unitful value in `dB`; a unitless value is not assumed to be in decibels.
 Instead it's assumed to be the actual ratio by which you wish to multiply the signal.
 E.g. `amplify(x,2)` will make `x` twice as loud.

 ### Infinite lengths

 Some of the ways you can define a signal lead to an infinite length signal.
 You cannot store an infinite signal.
 It is represented as a function of some kind.
-Operations on signals are generally lazy, meaning the samples of the signal aren't evaluated until necessary.
+Operations on signals are generally lazy, meaning the samples of the signal aren't computed until necessary.
 To allow actual data to be created from a signal, you have to specify the length, using [`until`](@ref).
 For example, when using `signal(sin)`, the signal is an infinite length sine wave.
 That's why, in the example above we use [`until`](@ref) to specify the length, like so:

 ```julia
 signal(sin,ω=1kHz) |> until(5s)